 Surrounding these videos are Rogers’s reproductions of typical American high school furnishings.
 Though not taken directly from Columbine High, the familiar items become stand-in artifacts of the school shooting.
 They evoke and hold memories of the tragic event but retain their original appearance and functionality.

 Bunny Rogers is an American artist based in New York whose practice involves a prolific engagement with digital media and complex narrative.
 Often referencing her imagination and personal use of online social networks, Rogers’ cross-disciplinary work has incorporated sculpture, installation, photography, video, publication and 3D modeling presented in both physical and virtual forms.
-The motifs of experience, memory, reality and fiction endlessly circulate within her work, which draws in both subjective experience and external record, creating spaces where existential anguish, the personal and the universal, blur into and feed off one another other.
+The motifs of experience, memory, reality and fiction endlessly circulate within her work, which draws in both subjective experience and external record, creating spaces where existential anguish, the personal and the universal, blur into and feed off one another.

 Rogers received her Master of Fine Arts from the Royal Institute of Art in Stockholm in 2017 and has exhibited at numerous institutions including Whitney Museum of American Art, New York; Musée d’Art Moderne, Paris; Foundation Louis Vuitton, Paris; and Hamburger Bahnhof, Berlin.
 This is the artist’s first solo exhibition in Los Angeles.